5 new books to read this week

 Fiction

-3. Juice by Tim Winton is published in hardback by Picador, priced £22 (ebook £11.99).
+1. Pretty Little Thing by Kit Duffield is published in paperback by Thomas & Mercer, priced £8.99 (ebook £2.99).
 Available now

-Juice is out now!
-From twice Booker-shortlisted author Tim Winton, Juice is a page-turning epic about survival and resilience.

-'Juice is a masterful story for the ages’ – The Guardian pic.twitter.com/FByLD3MPce
+In this gripping thriller, Beckett Ryan returns to her childhood home to bury her parents, who died within a week of each other.
+The once-familiar community turns hostile, and her only ally is Leanne, a supposed childhood friend.
+Beckett, a successful author now facing financial ruin due to her mother’s entanglement in an internet scam, desperately needs the sale of her family home to save her from bankruptcy.
+But her hopes of leaving behind a painful past unravel as returning home stirs buried memories and secrets capable of destroying lives.
+Tackling themes of violence, trauma, isolation, betrayal and love, this story unfolds with a fast-paced, twist-filled plot that keeps readers captivated.
+The characters are layered and relatable, despite some shocking traits.
+It’s an engaging read, with unexpected turns that make it hard to put down.

 8/10